 “One of the troubling realities of these attacks is that they operate very silently,” Krishnan said.
 “The end user receives their intended goods or experience.
 The website owner gets paid.
 The problem is that the attacker has made off with stolen credit card information.”

-How can I protect myself from online attacks?
+How to protect yourself from sniffing attacks?

 It’s more important than ever to be proactive about protecting yourself from sniffing attacks and other online scams.
 Follow these best practices to try and ensure you’re being as safe as possible online:

-- Avoid public Wi-Fi.
 Satter said one of the most important things you can do is skip public Wi-Fi and only use trusted and secure internet sources.

-- Don’t use public computers.
 If possible, avoid using public computers, such as those at libraries.

-- Use a secure file transfer protocol (SFTP).
 This is much safer than using a traditional file transfer protocol (FTP).

-- Use encryption services.
 One way to be extra safe is by encrypting everything you send and receive, which can be done through a virtual private network (VPN).
 Although websites that begin with “https” are encrypted to some degree (the “s” stands for “secure”), Bischoff said the best defense is a VPN, as it encrypts all internet traffic before it leaves your device.

-- Keep your software up-to-date.
 To ensure you’re as safe online as possible, make sure you regularly complete all operating system and software updates on your devices.

-- Stay alert.
 Krishnan said it’s important to use common sense online.
 “Frequent mainstream websites,” he said.
 “Pay attention to credit card statements.
 If it seems suspicious, it probably is.”

 Although sniffing attacks aren’t as common as they were in the ’90s, they can still happen today.
 By using encryption services, avoiding public networks and staying alert, you can help ensure you won’t be a victim of a sniffing attack.